vert-x3/vertx-web-site/README.md

 You can build the site with `mvn site`, this will assemble and transforms the various parts of the site and place it in `target/site`.

-If you only change the site pages, you can activate the jbake watch mode (after having build the site once) with `mvn jbake:watch`, this will scan the changes and rebuild the part of the site that needs to be refreshed.
+If you only change the site pages, you can activate the gulp watch mode (after having build the site once) with `gulp watch`, this will scan the changes and rebuild the part of the site that needs to be refreshed.

 All CSS stylesheets are generated from SASS/SCSS sources.
 You can watch for changes on these files and have them recompiled automatically with `mvn sass:watch`.